tannerhelland/PhotoDemon/README.md

 ### Image and Layer tools

 - [All-new selection tool engine](https://github.com/tannerhelland/PhotoDemon/pull/387), including full support for merging selections.
 All selection tools support new "Add", "Subtract", and "Intersect" combine modes.
 In addition, a new canvas selection renderer automatically highlights the selected region of composite selections.
 (Other new rendering UI features are available on each selection toolpanel).
+- New [`Edit > Content-aware fill` (and corresponding `Select > Heal selected area`) tools](https://github.com/tannerhelland/PhotoDemon/pull/403) can intelligently remove objects from photos.
+Just select the object you want to remove, then click the menu to remove it!
 - Completely redesigned [`Image > Resize` tool](https://github.com/tannerhelland/PhotoDemon/pull/361), with real-time interactive previews, 12 different resampling filters, memory size estimations, a user-resizable dialog, progress bar updates, and more.
 The new tool was custom-built for PhotoDemon, and it has very low memory requirements, excellent performance, and zero 3rd-party dependencies.
 (The `Layer > Resize` tool also receives all of these new features!)
 - New [`Layer > Replace` tools](https://github.com/tannerhelland/PhotoDemon/commit/24f50821c1fd665494d72fd4e4e75fc29e8c3a0e), for quickly replacing an existing layer with data from the clipboard or any arbitrary image file.
 - Overhauled [`Image > Crop` tool](https://github.com/tannerhelland/PhotoDemon/commit/6bfe841f282ae9ec9d75b4cd29065eee11c7e9f2), including new support for retaining editable text layers after cropping (instead of rasterizing them).
+- The `Advanced text tool` provides a new "stretch to fit" option, which automatically sizes the font to fit within the text layer's current boundaries.
 - New [lock aspect ratio](https://github.com/tannerhelland/PhotoDemon/commit/3b74576eb425c5ff80a4b05615f94a86faabf261) toggle on the Move/Size tool
+- New `Edit > Stroke` and `Edit > Fill` tools allow you to easily stroke a selection outline or fill a selected outline with custom pens or brushes.

 ### Batch processor
 - New support for [preserving folder structure](https://github.com/tannerhelland/PhotoDemon/commit/4c6e7040440e5f2424485670d04d618a7fe211bd) when batch processing images from a complex folder tree